mohsinraza2223/PersonalPWA/README.md

 # PersonalPWA
-This is a progressive web app can be access by URL have ability to install on mobile home screen and work offline.
-It can install on android or iOS devices.
+This is a progressive web app can be access by URL( https://mohsin-9a435.firebaseapp.com/) in borwser.
+This PWA have ability to install on mobile home screen and work offline.
+This app can install on Android or iOS devices.